superdevstar50/willow/README.md

 # Setup to run the project

-- Run the command `cd frontend` and `npm install` on root folder.
-- Run the command `cd backend` and `npm install` on root folder.
-- Run the command `npm install` on root folder.
-- Run the command `npm run dev` on root folder.
+- Run the command `docker-compose up --build` on root folder.
+- Navigate to `http://localhost:5173` on the browser.

 # How to test